 If they have donated to your organisation once, they are likely to donate again.
-The key thing is to keep your NGO top of mind, whether it be via email, social media, events, re-marketing or online advertising.
-These communication channels all play an important role in getting the message across.
+It is crucial to keep your NGO top of mind, and to keep those who engage with you loyal.
+There are a range of communication channels that all play an important role in getting the message across, whether it be via email, social media, events, re-marketing or online advertising.

 In this blog we are focusing on how you can use email to build an ongoing relationship with your donor base.